top of page

 Mopepe

-Inspired by the Lingala words for "inspiring" and "fluid," our brand embodies these qualities.
+Inspired by the Lingala words for "inspiring" and "fluid," their brand embodies these qualities.
 They craft exquisite kimonos blending West African fabrics with premium linen and silk, with a commitment to sustainability.
 Their swimwear features African motifs on recycled materials.
 Named after female warriors, each piece celebrates African culture and the strength of women.
 They are dedicated to local design and production, supporting the African fashion industry.

 Pendeza